OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 excerpt: Yakuza, The name that gets dropped on the forum from time to time, new players don’t seem to have any idea but old players, they get chills sent down their spine.
 ---

-#### Yakuza, The name that gets dropped on the forum from time to time, new players don’t seem to have any idea but old players, they get chills sent down their spine.
+Yakuza, a faction that was once feared by everyone, No one wanted any trouble with and paid huge sums in Extortion fees is today filled with friendly, loyal, active members, To see how it changed and know its history and how it went together with Torn, I decided to sit down with The infamous  **[Lord3Infamous6](https://www.torn.com/profiles.php?XID=215545#/)**  who has now returned after severe inactivity and The Legendary  [**Dash**](https://www.torn.com/profiles.php?XID=3901#/)  to know about the Yakuza Family's genesis story and the effect it had on Torn.

 ![](http://i.oran.pw/images/astUk.jpeg)

-Yakuza, a faction that was once feared by everyone, No one wanted any trouble with and paid huge sums in Extortion fees is today filled with friendly, loyal, active members, To see how it changed and know its history and how it went together with Torn, I decided to sit down with The infamous  **[Lord3Infamous6](https://www.torn.com/profiles.php?XID=215545#/)**  who has now returned after severe inactivity and The Legendary  [**Dash**](https://www.torn.com/profiles.php?XID=3901#/)  to know about the Yakuza Family's genesis story and the effect it had on Torn.

 _“Yakuza was founded by US military personnel stationed in Kadena air base, a United States Air Force Base in Okinawa, Japan.
 The founders, Badger, Dropgoat, Lildevil, Snachez and a few others decided to use a name that was representative of their (temporary) residence in Japan.
 Upon deciding on a name, an additional batch of members was recruited; Most of these guys are inactive today (except for  [**TJSims**](https://www.torn.com/profiles.php?XID=9972#/)  who is still around).
 Since faction buildings did not exist, and would not for perhaps another year, factions organised on external forums (3rd party sites)”_